pozhara/bank-job/README.md

 I also selected automatic deploys.

-The live link of the program is: https://pol-bank-job.herokuapp.com/
+The live link to the program is: https://pol-bank-job.herokuapp.com/

 # Credits